Khanye-D-Johan/d.folio/src/blog/post-4.md

 publishedOn: 2022-07-15
 tags: ["astro", "learning in public", "setbacks", "community"]
 ---
-This post should show up with my other blog posts, because `import.meta.glob()` is returning a list of all my posts in order to create my list.
+This post should show up with my other blog posts, because `getCollection` is returning a list of all my posts in order to create my list.